-Some specialty branded watches have their own movement holders so look out for lots of other weird and wonderful shapes including ones made from bamboo.
+Some speciality branded watches have their own movement holders so look out for lots of other weird and wonderful shapes including ones made from bamboo.
 Either way, a movement holder should be part of your watch repair kit.

 7. Parts Container

 When I first started watch repair I didn't use a dedicated parts container but now I can really see the benefit of using one.

 Part containers enable you to separate the various parts of the watch as you disassemble and reassemble the parts.
-But more importantly they should have a cover which prevents any dust or debris landing on the watch parts after they have been removed and cleaned.
+But more importantly, they should have a cover which prevents any dust or debris from landing on the watch parts or small items after they have been removed and cleaned.

 These you can pick up fairly cheaply and there is no need to overspend on a parts container.
 These are not essential for your watch repair kit but they can make life a heck of a lot easier.